merenlab/merenlab.org/_posts/anvio/2019-11-25-visualizing-coverages.md

 ## Exporting coverage data as a PDF

-Anvi'o's new and talented program [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages) will generate static versions of the coverage plots you see in anvi'o interactive interfaces as a PDF.
+The new and talented anvi'o program [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages) will generate static versions of the coverage plots you see in anvi'o interactive interfaces as a PDF.
 In other words, this program will give you the inspect page produced in `ggplot2`.

 {:.notice}
-**Meren's note**: [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages) is the first anvi'o program that is contributed entirely from someone who is not an official member of the UChicago anvi'o headquarters.
-[Ryan Moore](http://twitter.com/mooreryan), a graduate student at the University of Delaware, heard our call on Twitter, and implemented this very talented program for the entire community.
+**Meren's note**: [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages) is the first anvi'o program that is contributed **entirely** from someone who is not an official member of the UChicago anvi'o headquarters.
+[Ryan Moore](http://twitter.com/mooreryan), a graduate student at the University of Delaware, heard [our call on Twitter](https://twitter.com/merenbey/status/1138909272430039040), and implemented this lovely program for the entire community.
 I know I speak on behalf of all anvi'o users who will use his program when I say I am very grateful for his generosity and time.
 This is how open-source projects grow and become the property of the community rather than being associated with a single group forever.
 Thank you, Ryan!

 The following subsections will demonstrate various uses of [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages) and explain how to generate input files for this program using other anvi'o programs.